kubedb/docs/docs/guides/elasticsearch/clustering/topology-cluster/simple-dedicated-cluster/index.md

 ### KubeDB Operator Generated Resources

-Let's check the kubernetes resources created by the operator on the deployment of Elasticsearch CRO:
+Let's check the Kubernetes resources created by the operator on the deployment of Elasticsearch CRO:

 ```bash
 $ kubectl get all,secret,pvc -n demo -l 'app.kubernetes.io/instance=es-cluster'